sawyerwatts/docker-compose-lab/README.md

 1. Use overrides to add in real DB images as needed
 1. Use overrides to expose ports as desired, like for specific DBs and web APIs you wanna look at

-TODO: if had a shared service, like event hub, how best do?
+TODO: if had a shared service, like event hub, how best do? just put in producer?

 ## Misc Links